smileservices/noodles.dev/readme.md

         - render serverside html with all data
         - use serverside caching for speed
         - js used for actions and forms processing
-        !!! robots can't see data from fetch requests
-    - logged in users can access pages where content is loaded using multiple fetch requests to reduce first time rendering to a minimum
     - pages destined only for users use reactJs mini apps

 ==========================